GM, rivals chase luxury pickups' fat margins as U.S. market dips

-DETROIT (Reuters) - General Motors Co (GM.N) on Thursday unveiled a revamped luxury pickup truck, intensifying the battle among Detroit’s Big Three automakers for fat profits at the top end of a highly lucrative segment even as overall U.S. new vehicle sales decline.
+DETROIT, March 1 (Reuters) - General Motors Co on Thursday unveiled a revamped luxury pickup truck, intensifying the battle among Detroit’s Big Three automakers for fat profits at the top end of a highly lucrative segment even as overall U.S. new vehicle sales decline.

-That battle will be fought in truck-heavy states like Texas, where consumers aspire to luxury pickup trucks more than luxury car brands such as Daimler AG’s (DAIGn.DE) Mercedes-Benz and BMW (BMWG.DE).
+That battle will be fought in truck-heavy states like Texas, where consumers aspire to luxury pickup trucks more than luxury car brands such as Daimler AG’s Mercedes-Benz and BMW .

 Detroit’s automakers dominate the U.S. pickup truck market.